- This Is How to Write a Superb Residency Personal Statement + Examples

 Some students think that the residency personal statement (RPS) is the same as the graduate essay, but it’s not quite right.
 Personal statement residency is one of the great ways to share your character and abilities and plans for your career as a physician.
 One of its goals is for applicants to address the reason why they have chosen a specific specialty in the medical school and field of their studies.

 An interesting feature of this paper is actually only one page long.
 It’s often used by students to apply for residency programs in a medical school, and most admissions officers believe that it’s the most significant part of the application process prior to the interview.
 As a health care graduate student applying for residency, what else do you need to know about writing such a type of paper that will catch the eye of the readers?
-Here are some facts and tips for graduate students.
+Here are some college application essays samples, facts and tips for graduate students.

 What do I write in a personal statement for residency?